dustinapodaca/reading-notes/class-01.md

 - Third party APIs are not built into the browser by default, and you generally have to grab their code and information from somewhere on the Web.
 For example:
   - The Twitter API allows you to do things like displaying your latest tweets on your website.
   - The Google Maps API and OpenStreetMap API allows you to embed custom maps into your website, and other such functionality.

+- **Variables** are containers that store values.
+You start by declaring a variable with the let keyword, followed by the name you give to the variable:
+  - i.e. let myVariable;
+  - A semicolon at the end of a line indicates where a statement ends.
+It is only required when you need to separate statements on a single line.
+However, some people believe it's good practice to have semicolons at the end of each statement.

+### Note that variables may hold values that have different data types:

+- String
+- Number
+- Boolean
+- Array
+- Object

 ```